ZiyaAkhundov/psui-react-video/README.md

 - 🪝 **Custom Hooks**: Access player state and controls in your application
 - 🔌 **Callback Support**: Hooks for play, pause, end, and other events
 - 🛠️ **React 18/19 Compatible**: Works with the latest React versions
+- 🔄 **Context Provider**: Access video controls and state from anywhere in your app

 ## Installation